 Your PIR for the current tax year depends on how much you earned in the previous two tax years.
 It’s your responsibility to tell your provider the correct rate, so if you are still unsure, here is a simple tool to help you calculate your PIR.

 Selecting and providing your KiwiSaver scheme with the right PIR is essential to ensure not underpaying or overpaying your tax.
 If you do not provide your KiwiSaver provider with a PIR, you will be charged tax at a default rate of 28%.
+However, the IRD has now put systems in place via which they will calculate your PIR themselves and ask you to correct your tax rate if you have entered in an incorrect rate.

-Which part of my money is taxed?
+Which part of my KiwiSaver money is taxed?

 Your KiwiSaver earns money for you by investing your contributions, however, you only pay tax on the amount of money your investment earns for you.
 So you do not pay tax on your principal amount, only on returns.